AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 	var series = map.bubble(dataSet);
 ```

-What about setting the data, there are two ways of defining it properly.
+There are two ways of defining the data properly.
 Let's look at them.

 <!--  ### Data